iamciera/lme4tutorial/Modeling_example.md

 ```

 OK, now we are ready to load in the data that we will analyze.
 You can read in multiple file types into R, but today we will be loading in a .txt file using the read.table() function.
-The resulting dataframe will be called the object "data".
+The resulting dataframe will be called the object "stomdata".
+You can get the data file here: [Modeling_example.txt](https://github.com/iamciera/lme4tutorial/tree/gh-pages)

 ```>